 In terms of major individual awards, Bradbury has coached the league’s Newcomer of the Year each of his first three seasons in charge of the Lobos with van der Keijl earning the award in 2016-17, Buck in 2017-18 and Robertson in 2018-19.
 Additionally, Bradbury has coached the MW Player of the Year in Nunn (2018-19) and the Freshman of the Year in Everett (2018-19) as well as Sixth Person of the Year in Duff (2020-21).

-Further, a Lobo has been named Mountain West Player of the Week 11 times during his tenure, with three named Freshman of the Week.
+Further, a Lobo has been named Mountain West Player of the Week 15 times during his tenure, with three named Freshman of the Week.

 In year two under Bradbury the Lobos had a breakout season, especially offensively as they ended the 2017-18 season averaging 80.4 points per game while also posting an impressive +9.7 scoring margin.
 Both marks led the Mountain West and the point-per-game total was 16th-best in NCAA DI last season.

 A significant reason for the jump in offensive production was the fact that the Lobos were one of the most potent three-point shooting threats in the country.
 For the season, the Lobos attempted the eighth-most overall trifectas in DI hoisting 932 long distance shots.
 Successful 34% of the time, the Lobos made the 11th most 3’s burying 319.